Taiwan's Tsai, growing up, says never thought of becoming president

 Tsai, 59, studied law and economics at the most prestigious universities in Taiwan, the United States and Britain, and hails from Pingtung, deep in Taiwan's heavily pro-independence south.

-Tsai also risks antagonizing China if she attempts to forcefully assert Taiwan's sovereignty and reverses eight years of warming China ties under incumbent President Ma Ying-jeou of the Nationalists.
+Tsai also risks antagonising China if she attempts to forcefully assert Taiwan's sovereignty and reverses eight years of warming China ties under incumbent President Ma Ying-jeou of the Nationalists.

 "We want to once again tell the international community: the values of democracy are already deeply in the blood of the people of Taiwan," Tsai said.